Imaryanjha/SYSTEM_VERILOG/Verification_Plan/README.md

-# 🧪 SystemVerilog Verification Plan Template
+# 🧪 SystemVerilog Verification Plan

-Welcome to the **SystemVerilog Verification Plan** repository!
-This project provides a structured and reusable template to create and manage verification plans for your SystemVerilog testbenches — whether you're working on small blocks (like a FIFO) or large SoC modules.
+This repo provides a structured and reusable template to create and manage verification plans for your SystemVerilog testbenches — whether you're working on small blocks (like a FIFO) or large SoC modules.

 ---